“Watch it! Stop–stop–stop!”

-I turned around to see, and Keith was pointing at one of many starfruits hanging from its tree — gorgeous, shiny, yellow.
+I turned around to see, and Keith was pointing at one of many star fruits hanging from its tree — gorgeous, shiny, yellow.
 “You have to have an eye for the farm to see things.
 You didn’t see that right?”
-He chuckles, amused with my lack of farming prowess.
+He laughs, amused with my lack of farming prowess.

 “For the more active visitors, there’s a third part.”
 He points to a grassy hill facing us.
 “And there’s a prize at the top.”

 The competitive explorer in me signs up for the last, uphill hike without hesitation.
 And when we reach the summit, there’s a house with a show-stopping, panoramic view over Bluefields’ coastline and its iridescent turquoise sea.
 What a reward indeed–almost as good as those juicy fruits–hidden from street view, for the eyes of those who venture here.

 Staring at the sea, and cooling off at the foot of a tree with my collection of fruits and veggies, I asked myself why I had never before heard of Keith’s organic farm experience.
 But it makes sense: it took four years for the family to plant these fruits, herbs, and vegetables, and let them naturally bear in amounts sufficient for visitors to discover and taste while hiking the farm.

 Today, Bluefields Organic Fruit Farm is gaining more attention as schools, visitors, and health and wellness experts or fans make their way here to learn about organic farming, healthy eating, and discover Jamaica’s potential for agrotourism.